netburg/Design-first-web/readme.md

-This is bad
+Busy semester!
-busy with CFA
+Now busy with CFA
 And FRM
-And quizes
+And quizes.
+Sad.